 Have you ever tried to learn a new language or even more relevant, have you strived to study and work in a different language that is not your mother tongue?
+How hard do you usually interact with dictionaries?
 If this is the case, you might find something worthwhile in this article and stop looking any more!

 There are some famous tools which intended to provide a total solution for this requirement.
 They usually called feature-rich dictionary lookup programs and support a wide variety range of different formats of dictionaries together and a user can add several dictionaries to them.
 There are PC solutions for Windows, macOS, and Linux and also mobile solutions for Andriod and iOS (iPhone, iPad, etc).
 Furthermore, commercial and open-source alternatives are available though I am gonna talk about open-source software.